Technology Helps Retailers Shake Up Status Quo

 Taking things forward

 To some, disruption might not sound like a positive.
-But what it means in a business context is to shake up the status quo.
-When a new technology disrupts a product or a business, it often replaces old inefficiencies, making things better and stronger than they were before.
+But in a business context, disruption shakes up the status quo.
+When a new technology disrupts a product or a business, it often replaces old inefficiencies and makes things better and stronger than they were before.

-Technology was one of the top issues this year at Retail’s BIG Show, an annual conference of nearly 35,000 retailers from around the world in New York City.
+Technology was one of the top issues this year at Retail’s BIG Show in New York City, an annual conference of nearly 35,000 retailers from around the world.
 During the conference, retailers thronged to learn how 3-D printers can let retailers create merchandise as easily as printing a letter, or how drones will soon be used to deliver merchandise.
 The Internet of Things, where a refrigerator can automatically order milk or a washing machine can order detergent, was also a hot topic.

 Plans for this year